ncarlson01/chat_ML/README.md

 # chat_ML
-This is callabaroatory effort for the machine learning portion of ncarlson's project.
+This is a collaboratory effort for the machine learning portion of ncarlson's project.